 macro photography of water and stones

-FreshWater Watch Programme in Greystones, Ireland
+Wicklow FreshWater Watch Programme

-GTT is delighted to have become a full member of Earth Watch Europe’s FRESHWATER Watch programme.
-We, as a registered Fresh Water Watch group, have begun the process of monitoring our local waterways year-round for local water quality levels through this internationally accepted data collection platform.
 FreshWater Watch provides access to standard test kits for the most common pollutants and allows our citizen scientists to enter their data into the Water Watch app.
 This data is publicly displayed and used by professional scientists and policymakers to support the conservation of our important yet fragile freshwater bodies, such as rivers, streams, and lakes.
 You can view the monitoring data we have collected to date here.
+We also would like to thank LAWPRO Community Water Grants in support of this programme.

 For other community groups, such as Tidy Towns groups, schools, businesses, and institutions, within Co.
 Wicklow you are most welcome to contact us for manager training and to join our group.
 Once we train your local community water quality manager you can then sign up and train your own local community members and purchase additional test kits at cost as a Greystones Tidy Towns FFW affiliate group.
 Please contact us here to learn more and get your group involved.